basmaashouur/cs472-MIU/lab05/README.md

-- The assigment toke 2 hours to finish, it wasn't that hard since I was already with JavaScrip basics
+- The assigment toke 2 hours to finish, it wasn't that hard since I was already familiar with JavaScrip basics